esplito/coding-notes/epicreact/react-performance/notes.md

 Javascript is single-threaded.
 You want it on another thread? -> Use Web Workers!

+You can for example use the workerize-loader in webpack.
+Note: The communication between the main thread and web workers is **asynchronous**.

 Here's a comparison of the fps and execution time when only using `useMemo` and when using a web worker. (in prod build with 6x CPU)

 |  | useMemo | Web Worker |